morgansobol/MicrobialGenomics-TXST-2025/exercises/01_cmd_intro.md

 head sample1.txt
 ```
 There are a few other options to view files.
 For example, the command `less` lets you scroll through a file but not edit it.
+Try it out on `sample1.txt`.
+(To exit the `less` command, just press `q`.

 The command `cat` will display the whole file at once, so it is better to use for shorter files.
-Try both our on sample1.txt file.
+Try it out too `sample1.txt` file.

 If we wanted to count the number of lines, words, or characters a file has, we can use the `wc` or (<ins>w</ins>ord <ins>c</ins>ount) command.
 ```bash